With the Premier League now under way, Vital Wolves will be bringing you a new feature we have entitled The Vital Wolves Mauling.

 10. Final thoughts?

-Thanks very much to OxfordSpur for taking the time and effort to respond to our questions.
+Thanks to Mikey for taking the time and the effort to putting these answers together for us!

 This website is 100% by the fans and we are looking for people to help out on Vital Wolves.
 We need writers, match reporters and forum moderators.
 Perhaps you are a budding journalist or even just someone who is very opinionated?
 Well, why not join our team?
 If this interests you please contact Vital Wolves.